#

 }

-Configuration fingerprint is used as part of the optimistic locking mechanism - by comparison of the configuration fingerprint from the beginning of the transaction and at commit operation it is possible to find out if other UniConfig transaction has already changed affected UniStore node.
-In case of UniStore nodes, fingerprint is always updated to the value of transaction-id (UUID) of the last committed transaction that contained the UniStore node.
+The configuration fingerprint is part of the optimistic locking mechanism.
+By comparing fingerprints from the beginning of the transaction and from the commit operation, it is possible to see if another UniConfig transaction has already modified the affected UniStore node.
+For Unistore nodes, the fingerprint is always updated to match the transaction id (UUID) of the last committed transaction containing the UniStore node.

 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration-metadata/last-configuration-fingerprint?content=nonconfig' \